-At Ercolani Law Group, we know how insurance companies operate.
+At Westlake Injury Law, we know how insurance companies operate.
 We work hard to ensure that car accident victims and their families receive the money they are entitled to from all liable parties.
 If you have been injured in a car crash, contact our office at (805) 338-6880 to schedule a free consultation.

 Follow these tips if you want to receive the maximum recovery on your case:

 Your statements can and will be used against you.
 Do not make any recorded or written statements to an insurance adjuster without first speaking to an attorney.
 It can be easy to get your words twisted or have a comment taken out of context if you do not have legal representation.

 Statements that you provide may be used to prove that you were either partially to blame for the accident or that your injuries are not severe.
 Avoiding making statements can help ensure that your claim is not denied.

 You should never sign anything without having it reviewed by an attorney.
 An attorney can help make sure that you are not signing away your right to compensation or inadvertently admitting fault.